The Lean Startup by E. Ries, summary & review

 Idea № 10.
 Use strategies for startup growth

-Viability, growth and long term results are what startups need.
+Viability, sustainable growth and long term results are what startups need.
 Viability and growth means that existing clients attract new ones.
 Word of mouth is what comes to mind first.
 Eric Ries adds a bunch of other sources to the list: brand awareness, repeat purchasing and ads (only if ads are financed from startup’s own budget, not external investments).

 Eric Ries outlines three growth mechanisms: